USEPA/AMET/docs/AMET_Users_Guide_v1.md

 monitor species.
 In order for AQ database population to work, there must be a mapping between the model species and the various network species.
-This mapping is accomplished by postprocessing the CMAQ model data, and through species definitions in the populate\_project.input file.
+This mapping is accomplished by postprocessing the CMAQ model data, and through the AQ_species_list.R file located in $AMETBASE/R_db_code directory.
 The model data used in the aqExample section (Section 6.3) were already postprocessed, so we did not need to go through that step when running the example project.
 In a new project, you will likely need to postprocess your CMAQ data before they are ingested into the amet